Skip to main content

 Speaker: Kazutoyo Osoegawa, PhD – Stanford Blood Center

-Speaker: William Lane, MD, Phd, A(ACHI) – Brigham and Women's Hospital
+Speaker: William Lane, MD, PhD, A(ACHI) – Brigham and Women's Hospital

 Speaker: Alberto Cardoso Martins Lima, PhD – IGEN/AFIP and Federal University of Parana